AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 <!-- markdown-link-check-enable -->

 :::tip
-While waiting for the credits to be sent to your wallet, you can proceed to the next step of creating a Leo application.
+While waiting for the credits to be sent to your wallet, you can proceed to the next step.
 :::

 ## 3. Deploy a token program from the Leo Playground